GETProtocol/subgraph/README.md

 Available on Relayer and Protocol entities:

 - `getDebitedFromSilos` contains the amount of GET moved from the Silo to the NFT Fuel Tank when minting NFT tickets.
+- `getHeldInFuelTanks` contains the total amount of all GET held within the NFT Fuel Tanks, awaiting a move to the depot.
 - `getCreditedToDepot` records the GET balance credited to the Depot balance when a ticket is checked-in (finalized).

 Available only on the Protocol entities: